waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `spinner_*`: Forces movement in the specified direction.
 - `ladder_up` / `ladder_down`: Function as warps but are traversable tiles.
 - `hole`: A tile that a boulder can be pushed into, usually causing it to fall to a lower floor.
 The player can also walk into the hole after the boulder.
-- **Boulder Pushing:** This mechanic has two distinct modes based on the player's position relative to the boulder:
-- **Adjacent Push:** If the player is standing on a tile directly next to the boulder, pushing it will move BOTH the boulder one tile AND the player into the boulder's now-empty previous space.
+- **Boulder Pushing:** When the player is standing on a tile directly next to the boulder, pushing it will move the boulder one tile, but the player's character remains stationary.
-- **Stationary Push:** If the player is standing one tile away from the boulder (with an empty tile between them), pushing it will ONLY move the boulder one tile.
-The player's character remains stationary.
-- **Context is Key:** The behavior of a specific tile type might not be universal.
-I must test tile mechanics in each new area rather than assuming they will always work the same way.

-## C. Elite Four Mechanics (Verified)
-- **Room Progression:** After defeating an Elite Four member, the northern door is unlocked by walking towards the southern entrance of the room.
-- **Defeated Trainers:** Become impassable obstacles after their defeat speech.
+- **Defeated Trainers as Obstacles:** In high-level areas like Victory Road and the Indigo Plateau, defeated trainers become impassable objects after their defeat speech.
+This can permanently block paths.

 # II.
 Battle Data & Strategy